bkirsh99/TCRP-reproduce/README.md

 If you choose to use your own input datasets, change the pointer variables in the beginning of the notebooks to update file names/locations.

+The features for all cell lines used in Challenge 1b have been uploaded to *./tcrp_model/data/output/cell_line_lists*.
+The labels for one drug used in Challenge 1b have also been uploaded to *../tcrp_model/data/output/drug_feature.* You can use these to build your own model or simply to verify that the outputs of you preprocessing steps are correct.

 #### Step 2: Complete Run

 A complete of the pipeline consists of both pre-training (phase I) and fine-tuning (phase II) the TCRP model, as well as generating all 4 baseline models.
 This can be done using the jupyter notebook *./tcrp_model/pipelines/complete_run.ipynb.*